 I love when reading and play collide to bring hours of fun and learning.
+For our construction theme activities we read a wide range of fun fiction and nonfiction construction theme books and magazines.
 Today I’m partnering with Jobsite Juniors™ children’s magazine to share our most recent construction site slime sensory play idea.
 The timing is absolutely perfect for our family.
 Down the street from our home we are watching a house as it’s built from demolition of the old home all the way through to building the new.
 We’re also meeting with contractors about some possible changes to our own home, so that has brought up a ton of questions about building, architecture, materials and more.
 If you have kids who are fascinated by slime or construction, they’re sure to love this construction site slime recipe and Jobsite Juniors magazine.

 FIND EVEN MORE CONSTRUCTION THEME ACTIVITIES IN OUR PRINTABLE CONSTRUCTION LESSON PLANS.

 The Scoop on Jobsite Juniors Magazine for Kids

 Jobsite Juniors is full of construction fun, informational articles, activities and more.
 It is intended for kids ages 5 to 10, but if you are reading and exploring with your older preschoolers I think they would also latch on to many of the articles and activities in the magazine.
 Double win if you have kids of multiple ages!